 [Charities]

-Where the council is sole managing trustee of a charitable body the Clerk and RFO shall ensure that separate accounts are kept of the funds held on charitable trusts and separate financial reports made in such form as shall be appropriate, in accordance with Charity Law and legislation, or as determined by the Charity Commission.
-The Clerk and RFO shall arrange for any audit or independent examination as may be required by Charity Law or any Governing Document.]
+Not used

 Suspension and revision of Financial Regulations

-The council shall review these Financial Regulations [annually] and following any change of clerk or RFO.
+The council shall review these Financial Regulations annually and following any change of clerk or RFO.
 The Clerk shall monitor changes in legislation or proper practices and advise the council of any need to amend these Financial Regulations.

 The council may, by resolution duly notified prior to the relevant meeting of council, suspend any part of these Financial Regulations, provided that reasons for the suspension are recorded and that an assessment of the risks arising has been presented to all members.
 Suspension does not disapply any legislation or permit the council to act unlawfully.